Definition of Straight Line Depreciation Method

 Example of Straight Line Depreciation Method

 ABX Ltd. has purchased 2 assets costing $ 500,000 and $ 700,000.
-The salvage value of asset 1 is $ 5,000 and of asset 2 is $ 10,000. the life of both assets is 10 years.
-Asset one is sold at $ 100,000 at beginning of 7th year.
-Calculate the depreciation and also determine the profit or loss on sale of asset?
-Calculate the Value of asset at the beginning of year 7.
+The salvage value of Asset 1 is $ 5,000, and asset 2 is $ 10,000.
+The life of both assets is 10 years.
+Asset one is sold at $ 100,000 at the beginning of the 7th year.
+Calculate the depreciation and determine the profit or loss on the asset’s sale.
+Calculate the Value of the asset at the beginning of year 7.

 Solution: